c0fec0de/git-ws/docs/manual/fileref.rst

     Both mechanisms described here apply only to the main repo within a workspace and all its direct dependencies.
-    Copy and link files in the manifest files of the refered dependencies are ignored.
+    Copy and link files in the manifest files of the referred dependencies are ignored.

 File Linking